 Amphiaraus bids farewell to Eriphyllis.
 Fragment of a red-figure ball c.
 460 BCΕ.
 St. Petersburg, The State Hermitage Museum

 During the battle, Amphiaraus sought to flee from Periclymenus, who wanted to kill him, but Zeus threw his thunderbolt, and the earth opened to swallow and conceal Amphiaraus.
-That way he became a Chthonic hero and god (Chthonic means ‘under the earth; and another famous Chthonic goddess was Persefone, Demeter’s daughter in the cult of Eleusis in Athens).
+That way he became a Chthonic hero and god (Chthonic means ‘under the earth; another famous Chthonic goddess was Persefone, Demeter’s daughter in the cult of Eleusis in Athens).

 The Monuments in Amphiareion of Oropos